pranjalsinha99/gmail_clone/README.md

 This App has been developed from scratch using the Flutter Framework.

+## NOTE:

+Due to the `deleteMailsByIdsApi` & `deleteMailByIdApi` NOT working on the server side, the delete features are currently unable to work.
+The features have been implemented in the app.

 ## Getting Started

 To install this app directly on your phone: